Stay organized with collections Save and categorize content based on your preferences.

 2. Click the Published services tab.

-3. Click the service that you want to update and click Edit.
+3. Click the service that you want to update, and then click Edit.

 4. Modify the subnets used for this service.